excellalabs/docker-workshop-2/README-Outline.md

 ## TODO

 - change image used in deployment & service to be the same.
 Add the service to the deployment to expose.
 Use a multi-container app if it's feasible for the timeframe.
-- add step of creating deployment and service with manifest: put manifest into /examples folder and add apply/etc commands
-    - put manifest files into this repo (/examples)
+- change sample deployment on first step to use something very light
+- Add exercise for updating app

 - add step to deployment exercise to kill one and have it spin back up
-- Add exercise for updating app

 - flesh out key overivew of Deployments, Services and manifests above exercises
 - put in some diagrams for cluster architecture, pods, pod lifecycle, deployments, services, networking volumes, controllers, repl controller, etc wrap (see ps arch)
 - high level, what is the kubeadm command doing when it creates the cluster